ElementsProject/lightning/doc/lightning-fundpsbt.7.md

 `fundpsbt` is a low-level RPC command which creates a PSBT using unreserved inputs in the wallet, optionally reserving them as well.

-*satoshi* is the minimum satoshi value of the output(s) needed (or the string "all" meaning use all unreserved inputs).
-If a value, it can be a whole number, a whole number ending in *sat*, a whole number ending in *000msat*, or a number with 1 to 8 decimal places ending in *btc*.

-*feerate* is an optional feerate: see NOTES in lightning-feerates(7) for possible values.
-The default is *normal*.

-*startweight* is the weight of the transaction before *fundpsbt* has added any inputs.

-*minconf* specifies the minimum number of confirmations that used outputs should have.
-Default is 1.

-If *reserve* if not zero, then *reserveinputs* is called (successfully, with *exclusive* true) on the returned PSBT for this number of blocks (default 72 blocks if unspecified).

-*locktime* is an optional locktime: if not set, it is set to a recent block height.

-*min\_witness\_weight* is an optional minimum weight to use for a UTXO's witness.
-If the actual witness weight is greater than the provided minimum, the actual witness weight will be used.

-*excess\_as\_change* is an optional boolean to flag to add a change output for the excess sats.

-*nonwrapped* is an optional boolean to signal to filter out any p2sh-wrapped inputs from funding this PSBT.

 EXAMPLE USAGE
 -------------